v7labs/benchllm/README.md

 $ bench run --evaluator string-match --workers 5
 ```

-### Eval
+### 🧮 Eval

-While bench run runs each test function and then evaluates their output, it can often be beneficial to separate these into two steps.
+While _bench run_ runs each test function and then evaluates their output, it can often be beneficial to separate these into two steps.
 For example, if you want a person to manually do the evaluation or if you want to try multiple evaluation methods on the same function.

 ```bash
 $ bench run --no-eval